 - On flammable cladding, I spoke in a debate on fire safety and sprinkler systems and called on the Government to take action to resolve issues with cladding.
 I have worked closely with the UK Cladding Action Group, which includes Sheffield residents.

 - Issues around migration, such as concerns with the hostile environment and supporting refugees, were raised in meetings.
 I served on the recent Immigration Bill Committee (more here) and pushed the Home Secretary to improve how we welcome refugees.
 I also raised over £1000 for Ashiana and Women for Refugee Women in my International Women’s Day fundraiser.

-- Concerns were raised about anti-Semitism in the Labour Party, which I discussed in a meeting at the Kingfield Synagogue.
-I have made clear my view that Labour should robustly oppose anti-Semitism, replying to many emails I got on the issue, and supporting moves to address it.
+- In response to concerns which were raised about anti-semitism in the Labour Party, I have made clear my view that Labour should robustly oppose anti-semitism, and have supported pressure to address complaints more robustly and more quickly.